Alexander Belyaev: Death

 Belyaev died of starvation in the Soviet town of Pushkin in 1942 while it was occupied by the Nazis.
-A German officer and four soldiers carried his body from his home and conducted a burial.
-The general spoke a short eulogy, saying that when he was a boy, he had loved reading the writer's books translated into German; as a gesture of respect, they gave him an Orthodox burial, in the ground.
 The exact location of his grave is unknown.
 A memorial stone at the Kazanskoe cemetery in the town of Pushkin is placed on the mass grave where his body is assumed to be buried.

 His wife and daughter survived and were registered as Volksdeutsche (Belyaev's wife's mother was of Swedish descent).
 Near the end of the war they were taken away to Poland by the Nazis.
 Due to this, after the war, Soviets treated them as collaborators: they were exiled to Barnaul (Western Siberia) and lived there for 11 years.

 Posthumous copyright dispute

 According to the Soviet copyright law in effect until 1964, Belyaev's works entered the public domain 15 years after his death.
 In the post-Soviet era, Russia's 1993 copyright law granted copyright protection for 50 years after the author's death.
 With the adoption of Part IV of the Civil Code of Russia in 2004, copyright protection was extended to 70 years after the author's death, and by an additional 4 years for authors who worked or fought during the Great Patriotic War.
 And a 2006 law stated that the Civil Code's copyright protections described under articles 1281, 1318, 1327, and 1331 do not apply to works whose 50 year p.m.a. copyright term expired before the 1993 law came into force.
 All of this contributed to confusion about whether or not Belyaev's works are protected by copyright, and for how long.

 In 2008, Terra publishing company acquired exclusive rights to print Belyaev's works from his heirs, and proceeded to sue Astrel and AST-Moskva publishing companies (both part of AST) for violating those exclusive rights.
 The Moscow arbitration court found in favor of Terra, awarding 7.5 billion rubles in damages and barring Astrel from distributing the "illegally published" works.
 An appellate court found that the awarded damages were calculated unjustifiably and dismissed them.
 On further appeal, a federal arbitration court found that Belyaev's works entered the public domain on 1 January 1993, and could not enjoy copyright protection at all.
 In 2010, a Krasnodar cassation panel agreed that Belyaev's works are in the public domain.
-Finally, in 2011 the Supreme Court of Arbitration of Russia found that Belyaev's works are protected by copyright until 1 January 2017 due to his activity during the Great Patriotic War, and remanded the case to lower courts for retrial.
+Finally, in 2011 the High Court of Arbitration of Russia found that Belyaev's works are protected by copyright until 1 January 2017 due to his activity during the Great Patriotic War, and remanded the case to lower courts for retrial.
+In 2012 the parties have come to a settlement.